lordegeology/catering-robot/README.md

   - `pandas`
   - `condacolab`

----

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

----

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.